C2DH/journal-of-digital-history-backend/README.md

 `python3 manage.py test`

+or with Pip:

+`pipenv run ./manage.py test`

-### To generate et requirements.txt from the pipfile
+### To generate requirements.txt from the pipfile

 `pipenv requirements --dev --exclude-markers > requirements.txt`